ThaisRobba/invrse/_posts/2014-10-01-hide-atoms-menu.md

 ###This feels wrong

 Ideally, it should be an option for Atom to hide or show the menu, just like pretty much everything else is already.
-Until someone commits the needed changes though, this is the one of the ways to do it.
+Until someone commits the needed changes though, this is one of the ways to do it.
 On the plus side, you retain *some* menu functionality.
 Pressing **ALT** reveals Atoms menus - at least on Linux.

 I find that the end result is worth the minute you spend modifying the source.